ysstudio22/ysstudio22/README.template.md

 ![Yoshi's GitHub Banner](./assets/Banner.png)

-## Hi, my name is Yoshi.
+## WELCOME TO MY PAGE

+I'm a new coder.
+My interests are in JS and React.
 Below you will find links to my social network accounts and my repositories.
 Follow me on Twitter and on GitHub!

 ![Twitter URL](https://img.shields.io/twitter/url?label=Yoshi&style=social&url=https%3A%2F%2Ftwitter.com%2FYoshiCode03)
 ![Follow me on Twitter](https://img.shields.io/twitter/follow/yoshicode03?style=social)